 Alocasia’s glossy green leaves have large white veins on the topside, while the underside is a deep purple hue.
 Alocasia can create a fabulous focal point in a home with an eclectic decorating vibe.

-A. amazonica, one of the varieties commonly sold as a houseplant, reaches 1-2 feet tall and wide.
+Alocasia ‘Black Velvet,’ one of the varieties commonly sold as a houseplant, reaches one to two feet tall and wide.
 It requires bright, indirect light and only the top inch of soil should be allowed to dry out between waterings.

-These stunners are available as live plants in 4-, 6-, and 8-inch pots from Live Trends Design via Amazon.
+These stunners are available as live plants in one-gallon pots from Fast Growing Trees.

 Also known as flamingo flower, laceleaf, and tailflower, houseplants in the Anthurium genus offer a bright splash of color with their long-lasting red or pink flowers.